-PSE has in effect a shelf registration statement under which it may issue, from time to time, up to \$375.0 million aggregate principal amount of senior notes secured by first mortgage bonds.
-The Company remains subject to the restrictions of PSE's indentures and credit agreements on the amount of first mortgage bonds that PSE may issue.
+PSE has in effect a shelf registration statement (the "existing shelf") under which it may issue, as of the date of this report, up to \$375.0 million aggregate principal amount of senior notes secured by first mortgage bonds.
+The existing shelf will expire in March 2017.
+The Company intends to file with the SEC a new shelf registration statement (the "new shelf") prior to expiration of the existing shelf, which will register senior notes of PSE secured by first mortgage bonds in an amount to be determined.
+The new shelf will be subject to review by the SEC.